-I studied chemistry to PhD level and taught chemistry at secondary schools for years, so thought I could have a good go at making something that would work well for my skin.
+I studied chemistry to PhD level and taught chemistry at secondary schools for years, so knew I could have a good go at making something that would work well for my particular skin.

-I knew oil cleansing would be better for my skin, but I couldn’t find one that worked for me.
+I knew oil cleansing would be better for my skin, but I couldn’t find ‘the one’.
+Many seemed too heavy or leave my skin sticky.
 So I made my own.
 A super gentle cleanser but made with all oils and butters that were low on the comedogenic scale (meaning they're less likely to block pores).
 I experimented with the recipe and over time I felt I had nailed it!
 My skin improved – it was not dry and wasn’t breaking out as much.

 My friends asked me what I was doing to my skin.
 Then they asked if I would make some for them to try, which I did.
 Their (overwhelmingly) positive response then prompted the formation of Minimum.

 I love experimenting, and have used my friends (hey folks!) as my human guinea pigs for each product;

 The deep clean cleanser I made to use on breakout areas at break-outy times, and the face oils are designed to deliver a range of the essential fatty acids that your skin needs to be healthy and moisturised, but not block your pores.
 The body balms are just a lovely hug for your skin.
 They are awesome at getting rid of dry shins (it can’t be just me that happens to) and one friend in particular attributes her super soft comfy baby bumps to it too!

 But the ethos of minimum goes deeper than that.
 Every day we are bombarded with slick advertising campaigns for a range of cosmetic products that, quite frankly, you don’t need and are not worth the price tag.
 Minimum stands against that.
 We hate the exploitation of body insecurities to make cash.
 You need to be clean and moisturised but no £100 cream will turn back the clock!